Traffic rules

 You and the pedestrian are on the same road here (same roundabout).
 We have learned;

 Do you drive up and want to turn, while a pedestrian wants to walk straight ahead on the same road?
-Then you need that pedestrian.
-Give priority.
+Then you need to give way to that pedestrian.

-After all, the pedestrian goes straight ahead on the same road (the pedestrian goes straight ahead at the same roundabout, belly or back, gas back!)
+After all, the pedestrian goes straight ahead on the same road (the pedestrian goes straight ahead at the same roundabout, front or back, stay back!)

-This means that when you leave the roundabout, you must let the pedestrian go in front.
+This means that when you leave the roundabout, you must let the pedestrian go first.

 So the answer is: Yes!

-Do you really want to make sure you understand everything and are ready for your theory?
+Do you really want to make sure you understand everything and are ready for your theory exam?
 Then follow us car, scooter or motorcycle theory course and learn everything step by step so you can hit the road with confidence!

 Then sign up now for the One day theory course or the online theory course and succeed in one day.
 Take the first step towards your driver's license.